vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 25 commits since the previous release, including 12 fixes.
+More than 32 commits since the previous release, including 15 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Jun  8 02:37:23 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri Jun  9 02:39:46 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER